-To The Stay At Home Moms Who Feel Like They Can Do Better
+To The Stay At Home Moms Who Need A Friend Right Now

 There is no rule book for the stay at home moms.
-We have different ideas of what a stay at home should do.
+Everyone has different ideas of what a stay at home should do.
 What her house should look like.
-Some even have opinions how the children of a stay at home mother should behave.
+Some assume the children of an SAHM should behave a certain way.
 All the expectations are erroneous.
 We should never hold others to our own personal standards.

-Every once a while you’ll see a nice blog post pop up from a well-intentioned mom blogger or writer trying to help validate the feeling we all have as moms which is that we are failing at something.
+Every once a while you’ll read a nice blog post from a well-intentioned mom blogger or writer.
+Who is trying to help confirm us and reassure as we are not failing.
 There is a meme on Facebook.
 I cannot find it as of now.
-The gist was kids grow fast so let the vacuuming go.
-I hate how we shame mothers for having dirty homes but then when there’s a mother that wants to keep up with the messes we shame her for that too.
+The point was kids grow fast so let the vacuuming go.
+I hate how we shame mothers for having dirty homes.
+When a mother that wants to keep up with the messes we shame her too.

-Then unspoken universal truth of motherhood is that once you're a stay at home mom your held to harsh and varying standards and it can be overwhelming.
+The unspoken part of motherhood is that once you're a stay at home mom you're held to harsh and varying standards. and it can be overwhelming.
 You will never please everyone.
-Your mother-in-law or your own mother.
-However the harshest critic is usually yourself or your spouse.
+Your mother-in-law or your own mother may add to the stress with unsolicited advice.
+Yet, the harshest critic is yourself or your spouse.

-I have heard people say stay home moms don’t have a real job and they shouldn’t ask for people to recognize what they do as valid work.
+People say being a stay home moms is not a real job and we shouldn’t ask for people to recognize what we do as valid work.
 That we should not need help.
-The list goes on Ive heard hundred different crappy misconceptions.
-The truth is this what we do is valuable and if we were not here doing it, we would not have to pay someone else to step in for us.
-There’s a reason there’s daycare, dry cleaning, cleaning ladies, and Amazon Prime Now grocery delivery.
+The list goes on there are plenty of crappy misconceptions.
+What we do is valuable.
+If we were not here raising our kids, cooking, cleaning, and the other million things we do.
+We would not pay someone else to step in for us.
+There’s a reason daycare, cleaning ladies, and Amazon Prime Now grocery delivery exist.

 The reality is we are the ones that are home all day and we’re on the front lines.
 We are stopping to help our kids with their homework or changing diapers.
 Little things happen during the day.
-You might’ve intended on doing this or that and because life gets in the way some things we intend on doing today just won't happen and it’s disappointing.
+You might have intended on doing something.
+Because life gets in the way some things we intend on doing today won't happen and which is disappointing.

 Mom will come in last a lot.
-You will feel to satisfy one of your basic needs like eating or sleeping you have to neglect something else.
+To meet one of your basic needs like eating or sleeping you will neglect something else.
 You should never feel bad for that.
-Do the best you can.
-When you can try to steal a moment to decompress, do it.
-If you feel it is more important to do the dishes well, then wash them.
-Try cut yourself some slack.
-Do what you feel is more important.
+Do the best you can try to steal a moment to decompress.
+If the dishes are more important well, then wash them.

+Cut yourself some slack and do what is important to you.
 I am a good mom.
-However, sometimes your family no matter how hard your try just will not pitch in.
+Sometimes your family no matter how hard your try will not pitch in.
 So sometimes you got to say eff it.
-Standing on your feet for an extra twenty minutes may mean the sink won't look anything like mine but it also means you're on your feet for another twenty minutes.
+Standing on your feet for an extra twenty minutes may mean the sink won't overflow with dishes.
+But that also means you're on your feet for another twenty minutes.

-Being a stay at home mom is hard.
-Sometimes your house will look great for weeks even months and you will go through periods where you cannot keep up.
-You will have periods where you feel you're winning and periods where you feel you're a terrible mother.
+Life as a stay at home mom is hard.
+Sometimes your house stays clean for weeks even months.
+You will go through periods where you cannot keep up.
+You will go through periods where you're winning.
+And periods where you are certain you're a terrible mother.

 Sometimes you will vent and people will say oh you sound depressed.
 Maybe you are.
 Perhaps you are not but not being able to keep up up does not equate you having a problem.
 Shit happens.
 Kids make messes.

-Right now I have the flu so I feel like crap.
-Easter is in a few days I feel like I need to get it together and get up and clean.
-Thursday I slept for an hour and forty five minutes according to my Fitbit.
-After being up all night coughing someone woke me up minutes after I fell asleep and then puked on me.
+I am suffering from the flu and should be in bed unconscious.
+My house is a mess and I must get it together and get up and clean.
+Thursday I slept for an hour and forty-five minutes according to my Fitbit.
+After being up all night coughing someone woke me up minutes after I fell asleep and puked on me.
 I do not get a break.
 It's part of being a parent.
-If you try to vent many have no sympathy.
+If you try to vent many people have no sympathy.

-You do the best you can.
-Forget everyone else.
+You do the best you can and forget everyone else.
 We go through periods where the house will be messy.
-If that bothers you then you are justified as it is your right.
-However it not ok for anyone else to berate you for it.
-If anyone says anything about your home tell them where you keep the cleaning supplies and say you clean it then you're entitled to an opinion.
+But no one should berate you for having a messy home.
+If anyone says anything about your home, tell them where you keep the cleaning supplies.
+Tell them you clean first then you're entitled to an opinion.